-- 1. Detached carports shall not be located in an established front or corner side setback along a street or frontage.
-Detached carports shall be set back a minimum of 20 feet from the right-of-way or back of sidewalk, whichever is greater, to allow a driveway or parking pad with a minimum length of 20 feet. - 2.
+- 1. Detached carports shall be set back a minimum of 20 feet from the right-of-way or back of sidewalk, whichever is greater, to allow a driveway or parking pad with a minimum length of 20 feet.
+A detached carport may be located in an established corner side setback along a street or frontage if it complies with the preceding setback requirement. - 2.
 A detached carport shall be constructed as a permanent structure.
 No tent structure shall be permitted as a carport.